-This year Scotland delivered snow and winter sunshine for the annual north migration of Southampton Climbing.
+This year Scotland delivered snow and winter sunshine for the annual northwards migration of Southampton Climbing Club.
 Jen Foster has been kind enough to do a write up for us to give you some insight as to what went on on the meet, you'll find this below.

 On the Monday and Tuesday the beginners amongst us tackled the winter skills course, learning winter navigation, ice arrests and how best to take your partner out on a snow slope.
 Probably more valuable were the varied tips, facts and knowledge that our guide Lucy passed on about staying safe and getting the best from our gear and equipment.